Kewe63/OWS-Prediction-Agent/README.md

 # OWS Prediction Agent

 The OWS Prediction Agent is an AI-powered prediction market tool developed for the OpenWallet Standard (OWS) Hackathon.
+With OWS Wallet, your private keys always remain secure.
+AI agents simply send transaction requests, and the system signs them according to the rules.

 ## 🚀 Features

 - **AI-Powered Predictions:** Smart market analysis and an AI-driven prediction engine.